Esri/ember-cli-amd/README.md

     configPath: 'config/dojo-config.js',
     // If using a local loader ('dojo' or 'rquirejs'), the path to the AMD library must be provided.
     libraryPath: 'bower_components/amdlibrary',
-    // When uing a local loader, we will build the AMD module using requirejs into a single file
+    // When using a local loader, we will build the AMD module using requirejs into a single file
     // The following properties allow to control the build
     // Optional: it defaults to vendor/build.js
     outputPath: 'vendor/build.js'